mtg-stat-lab/mtga-mana/README.md

 ### TODO

-* Setup a Render account and deploy this

 * Limit the number of simulations that can be run

+* Add some documentation and help

+* Keep track of the number of dead spells in each simulation and plot the distribution of dead spell count as stacked bars over step

 * Setup some CI and unit testing

-* Keep track of the number of dead spells in each simulation and plot the distribution of dead spell count as stacked bars over step

 * Share with Alex